Ecotourism & Slow Tourism

 • focused on the development of learning through the natural and cultural environment

-• maximize environmental and sociocultural sustainability, with effective benefits for indigenous communities
+• maximise environmental and sociocultural sustainability, with practical benefits for indigenous communities

 The International Ecotourism Society (TIES) (2010) asserts there are six main principles to follow: